Vignesh6901/Multiple-Disease-Prediction-System/README.md

 ---

-This project is a menu based multiple disease detection system which will detect if a person is suffering from a disease like diabetes, Heart Disease or Parkinson's disease by taking essential inputs.
+This project is a menu based multiple disease detection system using Machine Learning which will detect if a person is suffering from a disease like diabetes, Heart Disease or Parkinson's disease by taking essential inputs.
+Here, we have used SVM and Logistic Regression algorithm for classifying the diseases.

 #### Built with :